-If you are unable to turn in an assignment by the due date, please email the instructors in advance to request an extension and specify duration.
+If you are unable to turn in an assignment by the due date, please email the teaching team in advance to request an extension and specify duration.
 You do not need to state a reason for the extension.
 It is at the discretion of the instructor to approve the duration of the extension.
-After that, the assignment value will decrease 10% per day.
 If assignments are turned in late, without prior discussion with one of the instructors, a late penalty will be determined at the discretion of the instructors.